SimrinBrar/CPSC210FinalProject/README.md

 - As a user, I want an option to save my movie list.
 - As a user, when I start the movie app i want to have to option to load my movie list from a file.
 - As a user, I want to be able to filter my list and view only 5 star rated movies.

+**Phase 4: Task 2**

+In the Movie class, i removed the requires clause for setRating() method.
+If the rating is not between 1 and 5 an exception is thrown.
+In the MovieAppGUI class the exception is caught and an error message pops up, and no rating is set for that movie.